rwieruch/the-road-to-react-with-firebase/manuscript/chapter7.md

 export default rootReducer;
 ~~~~~~~~

 You have already passed the root reducer with all its reducers to the Redux store creation.
 The Redux setup is done.
 Now, you can connect your state layer with your view layer.
 The Redux store can be provided to the component hierarchy by using Redux's bridging Provider component.
+It's not the Provider component you have created before on your own by using React's context API, but this time a Provider component from a Redux library passing down the whole store instead of the authenticated user.
+The store will keep track of the authenticated user for you.

 {title="src/index.js",lang=javascript}
 ~~~~~~~~